History and Legends of a Galaxy Far, Far Away

 1. An adherence to text and substance of the story, rather than official placement.
 All too often, the official Lucasfilm decrees are arbitrary, and conflict with the stories as we read or view them, and with the statements of the creators.
 Like a biblical scholar, I give the original text priority over commentaries (reference books and internal Lucasfilm retroactive continuity fixes, or “retcons”).
 While official decree may require the overwriting or moving of a story, I still prefer authorial intent inasmuch as shifting continuity will allow.
 In such cases, the deviation is noted.

 2. A focus on accuracy rather than precision.
-This may seem contradictory, but pertains to the abundance of continuity references within such things as the Clone Wars multimedia project, which was very precisely dated as originally published, but was filled with contradictions due to allusions to events that could not have happened yet, etc. Thus in this Companion I have taken the approach of giving full precedence to the events, so we don’t have (for example) characters dying and then showing up alive and well simply because of something as trivial as an official date.
-(This is why I have placed dates after the events in the left hand column.
-You will notice some instances of dates that are clearly out of order or even impossible given the placement, but this is not an accident.
-This is because a story specifically references events that occur in another source but the dates are out of sync.
+This may seem contradictory, but pertains to the abundance of continuity references within such things as the Clone Wars multimedia project, which was very precisely dated as originally published, but was filled with contradictions due to allusions to events that could not have happened yet, etc. Thus in this Companion I have taken the approach of giving full precedence to the events themselves, so we don’t have (for example) characters dying and then showing up alive and well simply because of something as trivial as an official date.
+When necessary the date has been corrected to allow the events to line up.
 For example, Lando’s famous Battle of Tanaab has to take place (in the Legends timeline) after A New Hope and prior to his acquisition of Cloud City.
-Simple enough, except that these stories must take place while Han still has his reward money, which pushes all of those events much further back than they had been.)
+Simple enough, except that these stories must take also place while Han still has his reward money, which pushes all of those events much further back than they had been.)
+In most instances, a note of correction has been added for clarification.

 3. A quick reference system that assumes a certain amount of familiarity with the subject.
 As previously stated, this is not the place to read detailed history.
 This is a document designed with the sole goal of guiding people through the already-existing media with a maximum of clarity and minimum of fuss.
 Various media are noted after the titles, and for the sake of simplicity I have not distinguished between “comics” and “graphic novels,” etc. Sequential art stories are simply categorized as “comic.”